-The DM will need to track the party's Prestige with five groups: the city and people of Flint, the RHC and greater Risuri government, the Unseen Court in the Dreaming, and two other groups you'll discover in the course of the campaign.
-Please note that these are just guidelines, and the DM should use his best judgment.
+In ZEITGEIST, the GM will need to track the party's Prestige with five groups-the city and people of Flint, the RHC and greater Risuri government, the Unseen Court in the Dreaming, and two other groups you'll discover in the course of the campaign.
+Please note that these are just guidelines, and the GM should use his best judgment.